Georgefemiwise/MailDrop/README.md

 # MailDrop

-A system that allows you to send simple email messages to students It creates email addresses based on the student details you provide It saves this information in the database and displays it on your dashboard It automatically sends email messages to the relevant addresses every weekend, depending on the year and programs of the students.
+ _A self generating student details it allows you to send simple email messages to students._

+#### Working Process

+- on schedule e.g (yearly) creates student index, email addresses, department, faculty based on the student details you provide.
+- It saves this information in the database
+- all data can then be retrieved